gmc-code/PC-microbit-micropython/docs/extra/urandom_module.rst

     When n = 2, values are 0, 1, 2 or 3.
     When n = 3, values are from 0 to 7.
     The maximum value is found using (n**2 -1). eg. n**3 - 1 = 7
-    This may be useful for specifying random numebrs based on powers of 2.
+    This may be useful for specifying random numbers based on powers of 2.

 | The code below scrolls a random number from 0 to 7.